nbeversl/fleck-lyrion/readme.md

-# Fleck Theme for Lyrion Media Server (formerly Logitech Media Server)
+# Fleck Theme for Lyrion Media Server

-This theme provides a minimalist frontend for Lyrion Media Server (formerly Logitech Media Server) with

 ## About